akiviranta/xRayRetrieval/README.md

 # xRayRetrieval

 ## Overview
 xRayRetrieval helps medical professionals query and compare X-ray images and diagnoses.
-It uses a modified version of **CheXpert dataset** and a **fine-tuned CLIP model** for image retrieval.
+It uses a modified version of **CheXpert dataset** and a **fine-tuned CLIP model** for data retrieval base on img and textual queries.

 All the modifications were made on kaggle and can be seen in the jupyter notebook named CAPSTONEPROJECT.